Kong/docs.konghq.com/STYLEGUIDE.md

 * **_Good_: Log in with the password you set during migrations.**

 ### Plugin
-Use proper case
+Use proper case.

 ### Role
-Use proper case
+Use proper case.

 ### Role-Based Access Control, RBAC
-Use proper case, introduce full phrase only once per section, use abbreviation after
+Use proper case, introduce full phrase only once per section, use abbreviation after.

 ### Routes
-Use proper case
+Use proper case.

 ### serial comma
-For safety, clarity, and sanity
+For safety, clarity, and sanity.

 ### setup, set up
-Joined as a noun/modifier, separated as a phrasal verb
+Joined as a noun/modifier, separated as a phrasal verb.

 * A protocol is required to *set up* a service.
 * To learn more, visit the account *setup* guide.

 ### Services
-Use proper case
+Use proper case.

 ### super admin
 Use lowercase, hyphen as a compound modifier.
 Note that an [Admin](#Admin) is a